-Alan was on the Governing Board of the International Paralympic Committee (IPC) for eight years and before that, for three years on the Executive Committee, the Governing Board's predecessor.
+Alan the was on Governing Board of the International Paralympic Committee (IPC) for eight years and before that, for three years on the Executive Committee, the Governing Board's predecessor.
 He also chaired the Legal and Ethics Committee of the IPC for eight years.